What to expect from mediation

 Should the mediation be cancelled or postponed by the parties (or either of them) within 3 business days of the agreed date for the mediation a cancellation fee of $400.00 will apply.

-* Two mediators (one experienced and qualified female NMAS Mediator and FDRP and one experienced and qualified male NMAS Mediator) will facilitate the mediation process.
+* Co-Mediation Two mediators (one experienced and qualified female NMAS Mediator and FDRP and one experienced and qualified male NMAS Mediator) will facilitate the mediation process.
 This model is excellent where there is a preference for a gender balance in the mediation room or the issues in dispute are complex.
 The two experienced mediators bring a wealth of experience and a combined skill-set into the mediation room.

 Please feel free to contact us if you have any further questions on mediation pricing.